ramgorthi04/gist/schema_hints.md

-Date last edited: 8/7/2024 at 5:38PM
+Date last edited: 8/7/2024 at 5:56PM
 ASSUME MAX N IS 1 AND ASSUME N IS 1 UNLESS OTHERWISE MENTIONED

 ## pagination
 If you need to 'get all' products or customers or anything else, use pagination: In the plan, collect all this data in a single step with a step request like 'Get all ...'.
+ONLY do this if the user requests to get ALL customers or products.
+Otherwise, say FALSE for pagination.
 The GraphQL query to get all products with pagination looks like this: query getOrders($cursor: String) {
   orders(first: N, after: $cursor) {